arr-ai/arrai/docs/std-fn.md

 ## `fixt(f <: tuple_of_functions) <: tuple_of_function`

 `fixt` is a variant of fix.
 This allows mutual recursion.
-For more information, please read the [intro](intro.md) in the functions section.
+For more information, please read the functions section in [intro](intro.md).

 Usage: